Construction Accountants and CPAs

 Certified Construction Industry Financial Professionals

-Porte Brown is proud to have five Certified Construction Industry Financial Professionals (CCIFP).
+Porte Brown is proud to have six Certified Construction Industry Financial Professionals (CCIFP).
 The CCIFP designation demonstrates a thorough understanding of the construction industry’s financial rules and regulations.
 The Institute of Certified Construction Industry Financial Professionals employs a rigorous test based on current practices that is representative of the activities a construction financial professional faces on a daily basis.
 The CCIFP designation is one of the few financial management certifications for the construction industry that truly exemplifies the very best of what the construction financial industry has to offer.

 We believe it is important for our staff to have the necessary specialized training to provide the highest standard of accounting services in the construction industry.
-The CCIFP designation permits Porte Brown to provide additional guidance the average accounting firm simply cannot provide for construction firms, which makes us one of the most trustworthy construction accounting firms if you want assurance that your CPA knows how to plan your finances and anticipate the unique challenges your company might face ahead of time.
+The CCIFP designation permits Porte Brown to provide additional guidance that the average accounting firm simply cannot provide for construction firms, which makes us one of the most trustworthy construction accounting firms if you want assurance that your CPA knows how to plan your finances and anticipate the unique challenges your company might face ahead of time.

 Next step: